 In this controversial book, Randy Thornhill and Craig Palmer use evolutionary biology to explain the causes of rape and to recommend new approaches to its prevention.
 According to Thornhill and Palmer, evolved adaptation of some sort gives rise to rape; the main evolutionary question is whether rape is an adaptation itself or a by-product of other adaptations.
-Thornhill and Palmer address, and claim to demolish scientifically, many myths about rape bred by social science theory over the past 25 years.
+Regardless of the answer, Thornhill and Palmer note, rape circumvents a central feature of women's reproductive strategy: mate choice.
+This is a primary reason why rape is devastating to its victims, especially young women.
+Thornhill and Palmer address, and claim to demolish scientifically, many myths about rape bred by social science theory over the past twenty-five years.
 The popular contention that rapists are not motivated by sexual desire is, they argue, scientifically inaccurate.

-"This is a courageous, intelligent, and eye-opening book with a noblegoal—to understand and eliminate a loathsome crime.
-Armed with logic and copious data, Thornhill and Palmer will force many intellectuals to decide which they value more: established dogma and ideology, or the welfare of real women in the real world."
+This is a courageous, intelligent, and eye-opening book with a noble goal—to understand and eliminate a loathsome crime.
+Armed with logic and copious data, Thornhill and Palmer will force many intellectuals to decide which they value more: established dogma and ideology, or the welfare of real women in the real world.

 Professor of Psychology, Massachusetts Institute of Technology, and author of How the Mind Works and Words and Rules

 By dispelling the most dangerous social science myths and attempting to explain rape, Randy Thornhill and Craig T. Palmer have scientifically unveiled one of the most hideous scourges of the human condition for what it really is- and this armed us with the intelligence to finally prevent victimization.
 This book should be read by every woman and by every man who cares about a woman.